geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/crawl_webpage.md

 1. Use the tool function scrape_web_playwright from metagpt.tools.libs.web_scraping to obtain the webpage's HTML and inner text.
 This tool function is a wrapper for the browser automation library Playwright.
 2. Use BeautifulSoup to retrieve the table with the id paperlist, and load it as a pandas DataFrame.
 3. Obtain the column names of the DataFrame to locate the title column, match keywords multiagent, large language model to filter data.
-Save the filtered data in filtered_iclr_2024_papers.csv.
+Save the filtered data in filtered_papers.csv.